Firefly0237/gamedev/README.md

 DEFAULT_VERIFY_MODE=syntax
 ```

-If only `DEEPSEEK_API_KEY` is configured, the project still runs, but generation and planning tasks will fall back to DeepSeek.
+A DeepSeek-only setup supports the full app.
+A multi-provider setup enables the full model-tiering path for planning and generation tasks.

-#### 5. Start the app
+#### 5. Run the app

 ```bash
 streamlit run app.py